akshatj599/2Cars---A-Brain-Challenge/README.md

 # 2Cars
  An arcade game, played by many across the globe, intended to improve one's reception, control and reflexes.
-Can be taken as a challenge.
-A simple working but its interesting quirks, makes it a fun game to play.
+Requires practice to master.
+Easy controls with interesting quirks, makes it a fun game to play.

 <B> Glimpse: </B>